Evaluating input & output datasets¶

 3. Inspect queries and data profiling¶

-b.
-Data profiling results on Metis show valuable metrics on data distribution and column profiles, helping you validate whether the dataset’s structure aligns with your analytical needs.
+Data profiling results on Metis show valuable metrics on data distribution and column profiles, helping you know whether the dataset’s structure aligns with your analytical needs.

-c.
 Column profile helps you find the distribution of values within each field, null values, unique values, etc. This can highlight patterns or outliers, indicating anomalies or irregularities that might require further investigation.
-Understanding these patterns allows you to validate assumptions about the data or adjust their approach.
+Understanding these patterns allows you to validate assumptions about the data.
 For this dataset, there are no missing values for the column of interest.

 You can further investigate the quality issues if any, by clicking on the number of tests.